warroyo/pks-migrate/README.md

 **Warning: migrating clusters can cuase issues if the new cluster does not have the same network and storage attached, be sure to validate before doing this.you can vmotion a test vm to validate**

+**Note:** if you are planning on delete the old cluster afterward make sure you move the opsmanager over to the new cluster using vmotion.

 ## Setup

 * download the om [om cli](https://github.com/pivotal-cf/om/releases)